 AI can help physicians refine their people skills to improve care

-However, emerging technologies have the potential to give medical professionals more experience with different patient personas — before they even interact with a patient seeking diagnosis and treatment.
-The introduction of chatbots powered by artificial intelligence (AI), including ChatGPT, Bing and Bard, inspired me to consider the creative ways in which medical professionals might use these technologies to support their practice.
+However, emerging technologies have the potential to give medical professionals more experience with different patient personas—before they even interact with a patient seeking diagnosis and treatment.
+The introduction of chatbots powered by artificial intelligence (AI), including ChatGPT, Bing, and Bard, inspired me to consider the creative ways that medical professionals might use these technologies to support their practice.

-As you may already be imagining, compelling cases for the use of AI chatbots include offering insights, such as social determinants of health and other demographics, that can inform faster diagnosis and the best course of treatment; simplifying data entry and processing while reducing errors; and supporting the revenue cycle.
+As you may already be imagining, compelling use cases of AI chatbots include offering insights, such as social determinants of health (SDOH) and other demographics, that can inform faster diagnosis and the best course of treatment; simplifying data entry and processing while reducing errors; and supporting the revenue cycle.
 Of note, AI chatbots are only half the solution, as intelligent automation is needed to actually remove the associated tasks from staff’s to-do lists.

 These technologies can also give medical professionals much-needed experience with a range of different patient personas through simulations.
-Here is what this could look like.
+Here's what this could look like.

 Consider a medical resident who has had limited patient interactions to date.
 In preparation, the resident may prompt an AI chatbot to play the role of various personas: a parent or guardian who is overseeing the care of a minor, a patient who has a history of not following through on prescribed treatments, a patient who tends to be dismissive of diagnoses altogether, and so on.
 Working with this chatbot can provide the resident with the foundation needed to be comfortable in speaking with and getting through to a variety of patients.

 Reflecting on my own time as a new medical professional, I can see immense value in using these technologies to gain the experience required to be confident and successful during patient interactions, among other use cases.
 Simulations could help simplify the complexities of the people aspect of practicing medicine.
-They could help us avoid those awkward, early-career fumbles that, although valuable learning experiences for us, can sometimes make it more challenging for patients to trust their provider, understand and adhere to the prescribed treatment and obtain the compassionate, efficient and effective care they seek.
+They could help us avoid those awkward, early-career fumbles that, while valuable learning experiences for us, can sometimes make it more challenging for patients to trust their provider, understand and comply with the prescribed treatment, and obtain the compassionate, efficient, and effective care they seek.

-Yan Chow, M.D., MBA, is a global health care industry leader and strategist at Automation Anywhere.
+Yan Chow, MD, is a Global Healthcare Industry Leader and Strategist at Automation Anywhere.